dchou/diversified_leverage_with_threshold/README.md

 }
 ```

 Each parameter controls a different aspect of the strategy, and the description of each parameter is given next to the parameter in the code.
-Changing the parameters can have a big effect on the performance of the strategy, so it is recommended that you backtest the strategy after changing the parameters to see how it performs.
+Changing the parameters can have a big effect on the performance of the strategy, so it is recommended that you backtest the strategy after changing the parameters to see how it would have performed.

 # Backtest